mvolkmann/blog/src/swift/DocC.md

 {% aTargetBlank "https://developer.apple.com/documentation/docc", "DocC" %}
 stands for "Documentation Compiler".
-It generates nicely formatted documentation for the public items in Swift packages and frameworks.
+It generates nicely formatted documentation for the public items in Swift packages.
-It is not intended to generate documentation for applications or for developers working on the internals of a package/framework.
+It is not intended to generate documentation for applications or for the internal (non-public) features of a package.

 DocC reads a variant of Markdown text from project source files and converts it into a format that can be displayed nicely inside Xcode.